Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Data

-The galaxies are divided into two stellar velocity dispersion sub-samples using their median $\left\langle \sigma_\star\right\rangle=215~\kms$.
-For each $\sigma_\star$ regime, we evaluate the median age in four narrow redshift bins (see Fig. \ref{fig:Hz_direct}, \textit{upper panel}).
+The galaxies are divided into two stellar velocity dispersion subsamples using their median $\left\langle \sigma_\star\right\rangle=215~\kms$.
+For each $\sigma_\star$ regime, we evaluate the median age in four narrow redshift bins (see Figure~\ref{fig:Hz_direct}, upper panel).
 The constant bin width $\Delta z \simeq 0.075$ corresponds to $\sim 0.4$ Gyr difference in cosmic time, which is also the average age uncertainty.
-To each bin, we associate an uncertainty computed as the median standard error \citep[NMAD,][]{Hoaglin1983}.
-The two resulting age-$z$ relations for the higher and lower $\sigma_\star$ regime are approximately parallel and with an offset of $\Delta\age\simeq 0.5$~Gyr.
+To each bin, we associate an uncertainty computed as the median standard error \citep[NMAD;][]{Hoaglin1983}.
+The two resulting age--$z$ relations for the higher and lower $\sigma_\star$ regime are approximately parallel and with an offset of $\Delta\age\simeq 0.5$~Gyr.
 This is consistent with the mass-downsizing scenario, for which more massive galaxies formed earlier and faster.
+In Section~\ref{sec:app:lowsigma}, we provide further discussion on the inclusion of the lower $\sigma_\star$ population.

-We stress here the utmost importance of avoiding any cosmological prior in the age determination, as done in \citetalias{Borghi2021}; while this kind of prior is commonly used in the literature to reduce the degeneracies between parameters, in the CC method is fundamental not to use it to avoid introducing circularity in the analysis, with the risk of retrieving the same cosmological parameters adopted as priors.
+Finally, we stress the utmost importance of avoiding any cosmological prior in the age determination as done in \citetalias{Borghi2022a}; while this kind of prior is commonly used in the literature to reduce the degeneracies between parameters, it is fundamental not to use it in the CC method to avoid introducing circularity in the analysis, with the risk of retrieving the same cosmological parameters adopted as priors.